LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 ## Configuration

-The following environment variables are required in `.env`:
+Create a `.env` file with the file path `FiftyTwoWeekClimbPlan\.env` the following environment variables are required in file:

 ```text
 BASE_URL=your-trading212-api-base-url